leandrosardi/blackops/README.md

 Here are some other considerations about the `ops` command.

-- If you are writing Ruby code, you can additionally install the `blackops` gem.
+- If you are writing Ruby code, you can install the `blackops` gem.
 Such a gem allows you to perform all the same operations from Ruby code.

 First, install the gem.